 Let me tell you all about her Port-A-Cath.
 The reason they are doing this is to make all Bria’s chemo and blood test over the next 70 weeks a little easier for her.
 Her chemo will be administered intravenously so having a port will make a world of difference for her.

 The “port” is a small chamber that is placed under the skin.
-It has a soft top cover that nurses and doctors can use for blood test, medicine and intravenous fluids.
+It has a soft top cover that nurses and doctors can use for a blood test, medicine and intravenous fluids.
 The port is connected to a long tube that goes into a large vein just above the heart.
 Because it is a large vein, it won’t be easy to irritate, like the smaller veins in your arm.
 Bria can do all her normal activities with her port and she won’t even notice its there.

 We arrived at admitting and got our instructions for day surgery.

 The waiting room was filled with children and parents.
 They all had the same look of worry that I felt.
-No matter how big or small a surgery is, its a worry.
+No matter how big or small surgery is, its a worry.
 She got in her gown and we waited.

 Of course, she found some crafts to do